-Cooper and French were also there with a great selection of their shave products, including the last examples of last year’s popular Santa’s Workshop shave soap:
+Cooper and French was also there with a great selection of their shave products, including the last examples of last year’s popular Santa’s Workshop shave soap:

 Monica of Van Yulay quickly sold out of a number of their shave soaps:

 Razor Emporium was at the Big Shave Southwest in force with a wide variety of “software”…